Revenge (1928 film): Plot

-As the gendarmes, led by Lieutenant De Jorga (Jess Cavin), arrive in pursuit of the bandits, Jorga escapes.
+As the gendarmes, led by Lieutenant De Jorga, arrive in pursuit of the bandits, Jorga escapes.
 That night, he secretly enters Rascha’s room and, in a startling gesture of atonement, returns her cut hair and gently arranges it about her head.
 Rascha awakens, furious.
 She lashes him with her whip, again and again—until he seizes it from her and silences her cries with a searing kiss.

 Costa bursts in and fires at Jorga, but Rascha spoils his aim, shouting, “How many times must I tell you that I am going to kill Jorga myself?”

 At Stefan and Tina’s wedding ceremony, Jorga suddenly appears, invoking gypsy custom to take the bride.
 But as Rascha lunges to stab him from behind, Jorga spins around, grabs the dagger, and declares: “The bride I do not care for—this one I want.
 This one I take!”
 He lifts Rascha into his arms, mounts his horse, and rides off with his band, pursued by Costa and the enraged gypsies.

 Evading his pursuers, Jorga carries Rascha to his remote mountain cave.
 There, a battle of wits begins as he attempts to tame her, to make her worthy of his fierce love.
 Though secretly in love with Jorga, Rascha fights against her feelings and plots his death.
 But when she stands over him, dagger in hand as he sleeps, she finds her heart cannot carry out the deed.

 Costa and his armed followers storm the cave to rescue Rascha and kill her captor.
 But Rascha outwits them all, saves Jorga’s life, and chooses love over revenge.
 She rides away at his side, triumphant, to begin a new life in love and freedom.